d2l-ai/d2l-en/chapter_attention-mechanisms/attention-cues.md

 we can design a non-differentiable attention model that can be trained using reinforcement learning methods :cite:`Mnih.Heess.Graves.ea.2014`.
-Given the dominance of the framework in :numref:`fig_qkv`, we will
+Given the dominance of the framework in :numref:`fig_qkv`, models under this framework will be the center of our attention in this chapter.
-*direct our attention*
-to those under this framework.

 ## Visualization of Attention